The plant growth regulator, gibberellic acid (GA3), is extensively utilized in

 fruit crops.
 However, there are numerous harmful effects caused by its residues

 in food.
-This work aimed to evaluate the possible
+This work aimed to evaluate the possible protection of Chlorella

-gibberellic acid-induced hepatic injury in male
+vulgaris (CV) extract against gibberellic acid-induced hepatic injury in

-0.9% normal saline, once daily for four weeks.
+diluted in 0.9% normal saline, once daily for four weeks.
 The GA3 group received

-gibberellic acid (GA3) at a dose of 55 mg/kg body weight via oral gavage daily
+gibberellic acid (GA3) at a dose of 55mg/kg body weight via oral gavage daily

 for four weeks.
 In the GA3 + CV co-treatment group, rats were orally gavaged

-GA3-treated group, indicating hepatic injury.
-Additionally, malondialdehyde
+group, indicating hepatic injury.
+Additionally, malondialdehyde (MDA)

-(MDA) concentrations and caspase-3 expression levels in liver tissue were
+concentrations and caspase-3 expression levels in liver tissue were

 significantly increased, reflecting enhanced oxidative stress and apoptosis.